zjian107-su/2D-Airplane-Adventure-Game/README.md

   `brew upgrade pipenv`

-3. Go to desired directory and create/enter your Python Pipenv there by typing:
+3. Go to desired directory and setup your Python Pipenv there by typing:

   `pipenv shell`

-4. Install all modules for this game by typing:
+  What Happen behind the scene: "pipenv shell" will search for Pipfile and donwload all modules automatically in yoru new environement.

-  `pipenv install --dev`
+  Guide of how to use [PipEnv](https://realpython.com/pipenv-guide/#yes-i-need-to-distribute-my-code-as-a-package).

 5. Once everything is installed, open your terminal in the directory that includes the game file: